hvadnala/AWS_EKS/WEB_API/README.md

-Creating a web API using python and flask
+Creating a web API using python and
+Adding files to create a docker image.